trbKnl/Command-Line-Tutorial/README.md

 ### Further reading

-* [Linux journey](https://linuxjourney.com/) A website with an excellent free introduction to linux and the command line.
+* [Linux journey](https://linuxjourney.com/) A website with an excellent free introduction to Linux and the command line.
 And a list of further reading.
+* [Awesome bash](https://github.com/awesome-lists/awesome-bash) A great curated list of bash resources, if you want to know more are about shell scripting